-Recommended Intake: Many people advocate drinking 2 liters, or 8 glasses, of water per day, however, water may also be obtained through foods like fruits and vegetables.
-20% of the body’s total water needs may be met by solid foods alone.
+Recommended Intake: Many people advocate drinking 2 litres, or 8 glasses, of water per day.
+However, water may also be obtained through foods like fruits and vegetables, which makes up around 20% of the total recommended intake.

 Depending on their function, several micronutrients also have a role in preventing and combating illness.
 Similar to macronutrients, a variety of variables may affect the number of micronutrients required by humans.
 Individuals may utilize Dietary Reference intake as a tool for determining how much food they should eat.

 Several essential vitamins are not consumed in appropriate quantities by a large number of Americans.